yangshun/tech-interview-handbook/preparing/README.md

 Always be explaining what you are currently writing/typing to the interviewer.
 This is not about literally reading out what you are typing to the interviewer.
 Talk about the section of the code you are currently implementing at a higher level, explain why it is written as such and what it is trying to achieve.

-While coding and you if you find yourself copying and pasting code, consider whether it is necessary.
+While coding, if you find yourself copying and pasting code, consider whether it is necessary.
 If you find yourself copying and pasting one large chunk of code spanning multiple lines, it is usually an indicator that you can refactor by extracting those lines into a function and defining parameters for the differences in them.
 If it is just a single line you copied, usually it is fine.
 Do remember to change the respective variables in your copied line of code where relevant.
 Copy-paste errors are a common source of bugs even in day-to-day coding!

 **After Coding**